disharamesh2001/SOC-learnings/EDR and SIEM/READ.md

 ## Challenges Faced

-### Understanding the Relationship Between EDR and SIEM

-Initially, both technologies appeared to serve similar purposes, making it difficult to understand where one solution ends and the other begins.

 ### Interpreting Security Events

 Security platforms generate large amounts of event data, and distinguishing meaningful security events from normal activity required careful analysis.